aymericbeaumet/metalsmith-clean-css/README.md

 Type: `Object`
 Default: `{}`

-Allow you to directly manipulate the [CleanCSS API](https://github.com/GoalSmashers/clean-css#how-to-use-clean-css-programmatically).
+Allow you to directly manipulate the [Clean-css API](https://github.com/GoalSmashers/clean-css#how-to-use-clean-css-programmatically).
 The configuration object will be passed as is.